Techtonica/curriculum/javascript/first-js-oop-project.md

   let Event = new Event("KLOS Golden Gala", "An evening with hollywood vampires");
 ```

-6. keep checking everytime you push the element using ***console.log***.
+5. Keep checking everytime you push the element using ***console.log***.
 ```javascript
   //inorder to check whether the elements are pushed, Use Console.log console.log(EventArray);
 ```

-7. After that you have created the array now we need to write the jQuery code to iterate through it in the same js file event.js .
+6. After that you have created the array now we need to write the jQuery code to iterate through it in the same js file event.js .
-8. The jQuery library is a single JavaScript file, and you reference it with the HTML.
+   - The jQuery library is a single JavaScript file, and you reference it with the HTML.
 ```html
 <head>
 <script src="jquery-3.4.0.min.js"></script>